SkafteNicki/dtu_mlops/README.md

 * Organize code in an efficient way for easy maintainability and shareability
 * Understand the importance of reproducibility and how to create reproducible containerized applications and experiments
-* Cable of using version control to efficiently collaborate on code development
+* Capable of using version control to efficiently collaborate on code development
 * Knowledge of continuous integration (CI) and continuous machine learning (CML) for automating code development
 * Being able to debug, profile, visualize and monitor multiple experiments to assess model performance
-* Cable of using online cloud-based computing services to scale experiments
+* Capable of using online cloud-based computing services to scale experiments
 * Demonstrate knowledge about different distributed training paradigms within  machine learning and how to apply them
 * Deploy machine learning models, both locally and in the cloud
 * Conduct a research project in collaboration with fellow students using the frameworks taught in the course